puleos/object-hash/readme.markdown

 ## hash.MD5(value);
 Hash using the md5 algorithm.

+Note that the MD5 is not considered secure, and a stronger algorithm should be used if a cryptographical hash is desired.

 *Sugar method, equivalent to hash(value, {algorithm: 'md5'})*

 ## hash.keysMD5(value);
 Hash object keys using the md5 algorithm, values ignored.

+Note that the MD5 is not considered secure, and a stronger algorithm should be used if a cryptographical hash is desired.

 *Sugar method, equivalent to hash(value, {algorithm: 'md5', excludeValues: true})*